 In computer science, loop invariants are proofs used to analyse the correctness of loop-based algorithms.
 We need to prove the following are correct, for a statement :

-• Maintenance — If is true before iteration begins, then will be true after iteration is over (the inductive step).
+- Maintenance — If is true before iteration begins, then should be provably true after iteration is over (the inductive step).

 i.e., a loop invariant is a variant of an induction proof where the “induction” stops because the loop terminates.
 When the first two properties hold, the invariant is true prior to every iteration of the loop.